-Christmas is nearing and I’m so excited to share my newest favorite decor thing!
+Christmas is nearing and I’m so excited to share my newest favorite decor trick!
 Also, it seems all of the digital world is also sharing about this new trend – but I figured what’s a little more citrus fruit love out there!

 Today, I am talking how to dry Orange Slices for decorations in your home all winter season long.
 See how I used them in my Natural Modern Flocked Christmas Tree this year.